 Creo que no voy a tomar esa copa.
 Ya he bebido más de la cuenta.

 In conclusion, Spanish Idioms with ‘cuenta’ are so common in Spanish that no nos damos cuenta de when we use them.
 It almost sale a cuenta to use them, although not más de la cuenta.
 In any case, you must decide when to say them por tu propia cuenta.
-But if you want to learn more or need help to improve your Spanish level, don’t hesitate and reserve a free trial lesson.
+But if you want to learn more or need help to improve your Spanish level, don’t hesitate and reserve a trial lesson.
 Te saldrá a cuenta!